-As of today, all Grover Cleveland students will be learning 100% remotely for the month of December due to rising Covid-19 cases in Erie County.
-A return to in-person learning will be decided by the department of health and the directors of the school district.
-By now, every student has had the opportunity to experience what their new PURPLE, GOLD, and VIRTUAL schedules will look like for the 2nd quarter.
+As of today, we are having our students follow the hybrid schedule of one week of in-person learning and one week of remote learning.
+Every student has been assigned a schedule to follow: PURPLE, GOLD, or VIRTUAL.
 Please continue to attend both sessions (AM and PM) as your attendance is monitored daily.
 If you miss school or a session, please email an excuse to your teacher.
 If you have a medical appointment, please ask the doctor to provide an excuse for you or have them fax us the excuse to 874-6675.
 If you have a doctor excuse, please scan it or take a picture of it and email it to the teacher.
 If you are out and about, you can drop it off at our school's main office.
 We understand that there will be some bumps along the way, so patience is necessary from the parents, students, and the school.
 Please reach out to the teacher immediately if there is a problem.

 If there is anything that I can do for you during this time, please don't hesitate to contact me via my school email address firstname.lastname@example.org.
 I will respond back to your emails as soon as possible.

 Hang in there everyone.
-I miss seeing your faces.
 Please continue to stay safe by following the health department's guidelines of hand washing, social distancing, and mask wearing.
 We are in this together.
 We will get back to normal.
 Thank you to all our health care, public safety, and essential workers who are caring for, protecting, and serving our community and nation.
 We cannot do this without you.

 I know this is a stressful time for our students, our families, our Erie community, and our Nation.
 It is important to follow all of the guidelines suggested by the CDC and our local and national governments to stay healthy and safe.
 Please check out our local news media outlets for their updates on the coronavirus and how it is affecting our community.
 I also encourage you to follow Erie's Public Schools website and social media accounts for all of the latest developments regarding our current situation.
 Lastly, I would like to share with you some important information regarding a variety of resources and how to contact them.
 The resources are: